Do you worry about how much sugar you consume?

 Watch what you’re drinking

-Swap your usual soft drink with a herbal tea.
+Swap your usual soft drink for water or herbal tea.

 Reduce the amount of sugar you have in your tea or coffee.
 Start by reducing it by a quarter and then keep going until your taste buds adapt (and they will adapt).